getify/You-Dont-Know-JS/up & going/ch2.md

 ### Built-In Type Methods

-The built-in types and subtypes we've just discussed have built-in behaviors exposed as properties and methods that are quite powerful and useful.
+The built-in types and subtypes we've just discussed have behaviors exposed as properties and methods that are quite powerful and useful.

 For example: